Skip to main content

 Use Pydantic models for data validationโ€‹

 Pydantic models can be used to define table schemas and validate incoming data.
-You can use any model you already have. dlt will internally synthesize (if necessary) new models that conform with the schema contract on the resource.
+You can use any model you already have. dlt will internally synthesize (if necessary) new models that conform to the schema contract on the resource.

 {